EducationCity (software company)

+EducationCity (also referred to as EducationCity.com) was a United Kingdom software company, providing educational softwares to schools and homes, although said service has since been discontinued by its parent company, Edmentum, as of August 2025.

-EducationCity provides educational software to schools and homes.
-The elearning service was founded in 1999 and the company said the site has over 15,500 schools registered and 8,000 families.
-The service provides educational learning experiences mapped to the National Curriculum in English, Mathematics, Science, language education and computing.
-The company has won awards and was recently a BETT and ERA finalist and has been reviewed by the Times Educational Supplement a number of times.
+The elearning service was originally founded in 1999.
+The company stated that their site had over 15,500 schools and 8,000 families registered.
+The service provided educational learning experiences mapped to the National Curriculum in English, Mathematics, Science, language education and computing.
+The company had won awards, was a BETT and ERA finalist and had been reviewed by the Times Educational Supplement a number of times.